Aura: Privacy-preserving Augmentation to Improve Test Set Diversity in Speech Enhancement: EVALUATION AND RESULTS

-\textbf{Augmented DNS challenge test set.} We create a target dataset of potential noisy speech candidates to add to the INTERSPEECH 2021 DNS Challenge test set \cite{reddy2021interspeech}.
-We mix sounds from the balanced AudioSet data \cite{45857} with clean speech clips \cite{reddy2021icassp}.
-We use segments from AudioSet as background noise and follow \cite{reddy2021icassp} to generate noisy speech with signal-to-noise ratio (SNR) between -5 dB and 5 dB.
-The resulting target data combines 1.7K files from the DNS challenge test set with 22K of 10 seconds clips from the newly synthesized noisy speech that covers 527 noise types with at least 59 clips per class.
-The pool of noisy speech candidates is at least partially out-of-distribution compared to \cite{reddy2021interspeech}, which covers 120 noise types.
-Moreover, it does not overlap the dataset of audio clips used to fine-tune our feature extractor and train DNSMOS P.835 and thus, reproduces the conditions of an `ears-off' environment.
+We perform experiments on a simulated ears-off dataset that serves as as a ground truth and is made publicly available \cite{auragithub}.
+For the NS task, we create noisy speech candidates to add to the benchmark test set \cite{reddy2021interspeech}.
+We mix sounds from the balanced split of Audio Set \cite{45857} with clean speech clips \cite{reddy2021interspeech}.
+We use segments from Audio Set as background noise and follow \cite{reddy2021interspeech} to generate noisy speech with a signal-to-noise ratio (SNR) between -5 dB and 5 dB.
+The resulting target data combines 1000 files from the benchmark test set with 22K of 10 seconds clips from the newly synthesised noisy speech that covers 302 noise types.
+The pool of noisy speech candidates is partially out-of-distribution compared to \cite{reddy2021interspeech}, which covers 227 noise types, and the train set of DNSMOS P.835 and thus, reproduces the conditions of an `ears-off' environment.

-\textbf{Augmented DNS challenge test set + clean speech.} To simulate real-world conditions, for each noisy speech in the previous target data, we randomly draw 10 clean speech clips from \cite{reddy2021interspeech}.
-Clean speech presents a challenge to stack rank models in development because it does not allow to discriminate the performance of noise suppressors.
+For each noisy speech in the previous target data, we randomly draw 10 clean speech clips from \cite{reddy2021interspeech}.
+The clean speech presents a challenge